atomisthq/docs/docs/quick-starts/rug-cli.md

 Here you can see the standard layout for a Rug directory.
 It has a `manifest.yml` describing the contents of the archive.
-Think of this a the metadata for your Rugs, i.e., the name, version, dependencies, etc.  The Editors and Generators are in the `editors` directory.
+Think of this a the metadata for your Rugs, i.e., the name, version, dependencies, etc.  The editors and generators are in the `editors` directory.
 Any templates are in the `templates` directory.
 Testing is integral to Rug, so we also use a `tests` directory to hold all our tests.
 There is also a `build` directory that contains the repository's CI scripts and configurations.

-Let's see what Editors we have available.
+Let's see what editors we have available.

 ```
 $ awk '$1 == "editor" { print $2 }' .atomist/editors/*.rug